Carpet Information and Buying Guide

 expense if you do not allow pets and your average tenant stays for 5 to10

-years.
-It may be a waste of money if your average tenant turnover were less
+a better grade of carpet may be a waste of money if your average tenant turnover

 than 2 years and you allow pets.